redxtech/devmod/readme.md

 devmod is a project started by and for the [devcord](https://devcord.com) community on discord.
 It was written in typescript as part of devcord's topic of the month (March 2020), in which typescript was the month's featured topic.
-The bot was written with modularity, ease of use, and was reworked from the ground up in an effort to make the bot more stable.
+The bot was written with modularity, transparency, and ease of use, and was reworked from the ground up in an effort to make the bot more stable.

 ## W.I.P.
 This bot is currently in the very early stages of the rewrite.
 This